 Figure 15.
-Absolute Mean absolute error in total farm of individual turbine power output predictions calculated using the homogeneous and heterogeneous FLORIS models, with and without wake losses.
+Mean absolute error of individual turbine power output predictions calculated using the homogeneous and heterogeneous FLORIS models, with and without wake losses.

-An average MAE was also calculated for the power predictions at each individual turbine within the wind farm, which are presented in Fig. 15.
-In comparison to Fig. 14, Fig. 15 seems to indicate indicates a more observable and consistent disparity in power output accuracy between the results of heterogeneous and homogeneous FLORIS wake simulations.
-Table B2 confirms validates this observation by reporting a 19.5% decrease in MAE at each turbine when using the heterogeneous model.
-The data provided in this comparison confirms that the proposed heterogeneous model offers substantial advancements in the generation of accurate power predictions at individual turbines within a wind farm.
+FLORIS wake simulations.
+Table B2 validates this observation by reporting a 19.5 % decrease in MAE at each turbine when using the heterogeneous model.
+The data provided in this comparison confirm that the proposed heterogeneous model offers substantial advancements in the generation of accurate power predictions at individual turbines within a wind farm.